trackdex/trackdex-obsidian/docs/TECHNICAL_DESIGN.md

 - **Map provider instability**
   - degrade gracefully to geometry-only rendering without tiles.
 - **Abstraction erosion**
-  - enforce lint/code review rule: domain/application must not import sqlite or parser libs directly.
+  - enforce lint/code review rule: domain/application must not import storage adapters or parser libs directly.

 ## 18. Definition of done for technical implementation

 Technical implementation is considered done when:
 - all Must requirements from `docs/REQUIREMENTS.md` are implemented,
 - architecture layering and repository abstraction are respected,
-- SQLite is only used behind infrastructure adapters,
+- the selected storage engine is only used behind infrastructure adapters and is verified on desktop/mobile,
 - computed-only metrics are displayed in UI,
 - performance report can be generated and compared to thresholds,
 - automated tests cover critical domain and integration paths,